animir/node-rate-limiter-flexible/BLOCK_STRATEGY.md

 Note for distributed apps: DDoS requests still can go to Store if not all NodeJS workers blocked appropriate keys.
 Anyway, it allows to avoid over load of Store

-Block strategy algorithm developed with specificity rate limiter in mind:
+In-memory Block strategy algorithm developed with specificity rate limiter in mind:
 * it doesn't use `setTimeout` to expire blocked keys, so doesn't overload Event Loop
 * blocked keys expired in two cases:
     1. if `key` is blocked, it launches collect of expired blocked keys.